 As you're interviewing a dog trainer to work with you and your dog, one of the questions you should be asking is if they hold a certification in professional dog training or canine behavior consulting.

 It can be tough to decipher what all those different letters after their name mean, as there are quite a few different certifications available for dog training and animal behavior.
-Below we've listed the most common certifications and an explanation of the requirements for each.
+Below we've listed common certifications and an explanation of the requirements for each.

 What's the Difference Between a Dog Trainer and a Dog Behavior Consultant?